Fast quantum computation with all-to-all Hamiltonians: Discussion and Outlook

 We have proven that all-to-all Hamiltonians can process information much faster than all-to-all quantum circuits, assuming comparable qubit-qubit interaction strength for the two models.
 Although quantum computation is well established for the circuit model, all-to-all Hamiltonians could be a more natural model to consider for experimental \cite{cavity_metro_scram23,cavity_graphstate24,ion_longrange12,ion_rev21,all2all_supercond} and physical \cite{Dickemodel54,LMG65,SK75,SK_Parisi79,SYK93,SYK_talk15,SYK_remark16} settings.
+In particular, our fast protocols in such dense Hamiltonians provide new mathematical evidence on the fast scrambling conjecture.
 Our work pioneers the study of complexity in the Hamiltonian model, where we show that one typically needs to apply ideas drastically different from circuits, like squeezing from non-commuting Hamiltonians.

-As we mainly focus on the theoretical power of all-to-all Hamiltonians, it remains to investigate how our protocols fit in actual experiments.
-Although it could be challenging to realize a Hamiltonian with complicated time dependence and tunable couplings $H_{ij}$ between each qubit pair, we expect simple versions of our ideas, like \cite{myGHZ}, could be tangible and enable much faster protocols to process quantum information.